Easy ways to segment your nonprofit’s audience.

 Here are some ways you can segment your nonprofit’s audience and make your message more powerful for specific groups.

-Demographics, like a donor’s age, education level, and occupation are the most obvious areas to begin segmenting your nonprofit’s audience.
+Demographics, like a donor’s age, education level, and occupation are the most obvious areas to start segmenting your nonprofit’s audience.

-For example, a national organization that seeks to preserve open space and natural environments can reach out with communications that feel more relevant for people living in specific areas.
-You can segment your audience by location and focus your communications on the most well-known national park in a donor’s state.
+For example, say you work at a large nonprofit that seeks to preserve open space and natural environments.
+You might segment your audience by location and focus your communications on the most well-known national park in a donor’s state.

 But that doesn’t mean it can’t work on for smaller local or regional organizations!
 The same approach applies on the micro-level.